tobystaines/FaceRecognitionCVCW/README.md

 ### Files included in submission:

-Main Report: CV_Project Report_TS_v1.0.pdf
+-Main Report: CV_Project Report_TS_v1.0.pdf
-ConfusionMatrix.xlsx: A confusion matrix was requested in the specification, but a 54 class confusion matrix
-		      is too large to fit sensibly in a word document, so is included here as an appendix.
+-ConfusionMatrix.xlsx: A confusion matrix was requested in the specification, but a 54 class confusion matrix is too large to fit sensibly in a word document, so is included here as an appendix.

 #### Core Functions:
 - detectNum(): As described in the project report